Blackdread/sql-to-jdl/README.md

 - Path of export file
 - Database object prefixes to remove from entity name
 - Include table name is JDL
-- Undefined JDL type handling to UNSUPPORTED, SKIP, or UNSUPPORTED
+- Undefined JDL type handling to ERROR, SKIP, or UNSUPPORTED
 - Add JDL type overrides if necessary.

 # After JDL file is generated